caitriona-devery/caitriona-devery.github.io/writing.markdown

 ### Feast Journal
-Caitríona is a contributing editor for [FEAST Journal](http://feastjournal.co.uk/).
+Caitríona was a contributing editor for [FEAST Journal](http://feastjournal.co.uk/) until 2021.
 FEAST was set up by Laura Mansfield and has evolved from a series of printed publications to include events, exhibitions and artists commissions centred around the making, sharing and consuming of food.
 Selected articles:

 - [Mixing it up: learning English through food with Heart & Parcel](http://s3-eu-west-1.amazonaws.com/feastassets/issues/Feast_SPICE.pdf) (Jan 2021)